vhoyer/dotfiles/README.md

 - [x] install and use st
 - [x] install google-chrome
 	- [ ] make it default
+	- [ ] install and use a better default font with emoji support :D
 - [ ] make two monitor setup work
 - [ ] improve `scripts/make-swapfile.sh`
 	- [ ] have an --help parameter